bazelbuild/bazel/site/docs/skylark/spec.md

 ---
 layout: documentation
-title: Extensions - Language definition
+title: Skylark Language Specification
 ---

-# Skylark: Language definition
+# Skylark Language Specification

 Skylark is a dialect of Python intended for use as a configuration language.
 A Skylark interpreter is typically embedded within a larger